HBica05/MindMastery/README.md

 * `get_user_name()`
     * Prompts the user to create a name.
 Ensures the input is non-empty.

+    * Returns: User's name as a string.

 * `display_topic_options()`
     * Displays a list of available quiz topics to choose from.

 * `get_topic_selection()`
     * Prompts the user to select a valid topic option from 1 to 5.

+    * Returns: Selected topic option as a string.

 * `provide_feedback(score, total_questions)`
     * Provides feedback based on the user's score out of the total number of questions.